jedisct1/webassembly-benchmarks/2021-Q1/README.md

 On this platform, with benchmarks not having platform-specific optimizations, `wasmtime` runs the test suite at ~54% the speed of native code.
 Not bad at all!

-Node is a little bit behind, running at around 49% the speed of native code.
+NodeJS is a little bit behind, running at around 49% the speed of native code.

 Even with the same backend, `wasmer` is behind `wasmtime`, including on `aarch64`. `wasmtime` really got some nice performance improvements recently!